Pece17/LinuxServerManagement/README.md

 docker version
 ```

-Log out and log back in so that your group membership is re-evaluated
+Log out and log back in so that the group membership of your user is re-evaluated

 Run a test Docker container